salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Authenticated but lack permission to resource/operation
 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access
+* 412 Precondition Failed
+	* MUST only be used for concurrency failure

 Routes MUST NOT return redirect status codes (3XX Codes excluding 304).